DataDog/dd-trace-js/README.md

 ### Requirements

-The tests can be run using the system node or by using the provided `dev` container.
+The tests can be run using locally installed versions of Node or by using the provided `dev` container if installing or managing Node locally is not desired.

-- To use the system Node it is recommended to use [nvm](https://github.com/creationix/nvm) to manage multiple Node versions.
+It is recommended to use [nvm](https://github.com/creationix/nvm) to manage multiple Node versions.

+#### Working in the `dev` container

-- To use the `dev` container provided run and proceed with the rest of the instructions:
+To get started in the `dev` container run:

 ```sh
 $ docker-compose run dev
 ```

+which will load a bash shell with Node available.
+All Node/yarn commands can now be run in the container.

+### Install

-Once Node is installed or the dev docker container has been started run [yarn](https://yarnpkg.com/):
+Once Node is installed or the `dev` docker container has been started run [yarn](https://yarnpkg.com/):

 ```sh